factorhouse/kpow-streams-agent/README.md

 </dependency>
 ```

+# Prerequisites

+kPow's Streams Agent requires a running instance of kPow.
+To get up and running with kPow, visit the [kpow-local](https://github.com/operatr-io/kpow-local) repo or visit our [Quick Start](https://docs.kpow.io/installation/quick-start) guide.

 # Usage

 To instrument a Kafka Streams application, create a new instance of a `StreamsRegistry` and register your `KafkaStreams` + `Topology` instances against it.